-Western Michigan University's theatre performance program offers a wide range of opportunities with focus on vocal and physical development, script analysis and acting theory.
-It is designed to give students a broad study of the theatre arts and develop strong performance skills while providing ample opportunities for on-stage experience.
+Western Michigan University's theatre acting program offers a wide range of opportunities with focus on vocal and physical development, script analysis and acting theory.
+It will give you a broad study of the theatre arts, strengthen your performance skills, and provide you with ample opportunities for on-stage experience.

 Beyond the classroom

-Students receive varied performance opportunities in the Department of Theatre's nine-show season, which offers experience in three different theatre spaces.
+If you choose to major in theatre acting at WMU, you will receive varied performance opportunities in the Department of Theatre's nine-show season, which offers experience in three different theatre spaces.
 On-stage experience is also provided through department-supported, student-directed Footlight productions, directing classes, and the New Play Project offered each summer.
-Several professional and summer stock companies conduct on-campus auditions, and students also have the chance to showcase their talent for industry agents and casting directors from New York and Chicago.
+Several professional and summer stock companies conduct on-campus auditions, and you will also have the chance to showcase your talent for industry agents and casting directors from New York and Chicago.

 After you graduate

-Recent WMU graduates with degrees in theatre performance are working as:
+Recent WMU graduates with degrees in theatre acting are working as:

 - Voiceover artists